WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 - Aggregation of preferences.
 - Formation of coalitions.
 - Sometimes you have multiple robots that have to keep a formation, for example military patterns.
-  It is based on the fact that there is a leader that is moving and all the other robot are keeping a fixed distance and angle from him.
+  It is based on the fact that there is a leader that is moving and all the other robots are keeping a fixed distance and angle from him.
 They should also avoid to collide with each other.
   What happens if the leader fails?
 In this case there is a kind of voting for choosing the new leader, and this is the social choice.

 Let's start from the model that we will adopt for studying computational social choice.